It happens all the time, whether you know it or not!

 Trust and Respect?

 But when it comes to your email communications, the forwarding of private emails to others will rarely reflect positively on you.
-Yes, the other side may not know you did so, unless someone exposes them to you.
+Yes, the other side may not know you did so unless someone exposes them to you.
 However, do not doubt that those you snarkily forward to won’t wonder if you would do the same to them.

 If trust and character are not enough to abstain from forwarding emails sent to you, the fact is that emails are copyright protected by the author at the time they are created.
-You write an email; it protected by copyright law.
+You write an email; it is protected by copyright law.
 Law.
 That’s how copyright works.

 So, to forward, publish or post without the original author’s permission is copyright infringement.
-Take note though; this doesn’t apply when on company time using company resources — in the workplace there should be no expectation of your owning any copyright.
+Take note, though; this doesn’t apply when on company time using company resources — in the workplace, there should be no expectation of your owning any copyright.
 But the copyright still is applied and remains.
 Company equipment, time, resources — company’s copyright.

 Are you to be trusted?

 Can those who email you know that they have your trust?
-Or should they be concerned that you may forward their personal writings to others without their knowledge?
+Or should they be concerned that you may forward their writings to others without their knowledge?